 Our journalism Clearing courses are designed and taught by experts with years of experience in the field.
 They’ll teach you the subject-specific skills you need to enter the world of work and give you the opportunity to network with contacts from across the industry.

-You’ll undertake placements at news organisations, participate in regular news days, and be encouraged to gain experience as part of our student-led broadcast, Quays News, which is supported by guest editors from the BBC and ITV.
+You’ll undertake placements at news organisations and participate in regular news days.
+You will also be encouraged to gain experience as part of our student-led broadcast, Quays News, which is supported by guest editors from the BBC and ITV.

 Our MediaCity facilities are industry-standard – so much so that they are used by our industry partners themselves.
 On our journalism Clearing courses, you will have access to several TV studios and state-of-the-art recording studios, where you’ll learn from expert demonstrators who will teach you how to use these facilities.